3LawsRobotics/3laws/docs/sources/user_guide.rst

   CLI <user_guide/cli>
   Reference <user_guide/reference>

-The **3Laws Supervisor** is a software-based layer providing reliable and high-performance sense-and-avoid capabilities for a variety of robotic platforms.
-Its role is to provide a failsafe system that will intervene to prevent collisions when the autonomy stack fails to do so.
+The **3Laws Supervisor** is a software-based layer providing reliable and high-performance sense-and-avoid capabilities for a variety of dynamic platforms.
+It intervenes to prevent collisions when the autonomy stack or human command layer fails to do so.

 The Supervisor is designed to sit between the autonomy stack and the robot's low-level controllers: